nolimits4web/atropos/README.md

 Atropos is a lightweight, free and open-source JavaScript library to create stunning touch-friendly 3D parallax hover effects.

-Available for JavaScript, React and Vue.js
+Available for JavaScript, React and as a Web Component

 ## Community